front-end-intermediate/Hooks/README.md

 ```

-3. Create a component called AudioControls with 4 pieces of state: “volume”, “bass”, “mid, and”treble”, each storing a value between 1 and 100.
+3. Create a component called AudioControls with 4 pieces of state: "volume", "bass", "mid, and"treble", each storing a value between 1 and 100.

 ```css
 * {